savirsingh/savirsingh/README.md

 ## hi there, i'm savir
-i'm a student at the university of toronto (st. george campus), planning to double major in computer science and math, with a stats minor.
+i'm a student at the university of toronto (st. george campus), planning to double major in computer science and math.

 my main interest is using math, algorithms, data analysis, and programming to understand financial markets, predict risk, and figure out where to invest. not super into building apps/websites in my free time anymore, though i have experience with it and am open to any work involving it! i care more about modelling and optimization.